mitmedialab/gobo/README.md

 Gobo is a [Flask](http://flask.pocoo.org)-based server side, which uses [React](http://reactjs.org) & [Redux](https://github.com/reactjs/react-redux) in the browser to render the UI.

+### Backend

 Gobo uses Python 2.

 Create `config.py` in `server/config/` using the provided template to hold the right api keys and database url.

-Create a virtual environment and install all requirements
+Create a virtual environment and install all requirements:
 ```shell
 $ virtualenv venv
 $ source venv/bin/activate